Kode-Monkey/Kode-Monkey.github.io/_posts/2017-06-30-Get-Listed-Big-4.markdown

 <h2 class="section-heading">Out with the old, in with the new</h2>

 <p>As you are probably aware phone books are starting to corner the doorstop and firestarter market.
-As tech-savvy generations age and account for larger percentages of our population, target customers are continuing to shift further away from paper and toward digital. <href="https://www.ringcentral.com/blog/2013/04/mobile-or-pre-mobile/" target="blank" title="The Age That Separates the Mobile Generation From the Phone Book Era">63% of people</a> under 40 never use phone books to find local listings.
-This means having your business listed online is critical to tapping into a huge demographic of potential customers in the up-and-coming <href="http://www.forbes.com/sites/micahsolomon/2014/12/29/5-traits-that-define-the-80-million-millennial-customers-coming-your-way/#f9315762a81f" target="blank" title="Year Of The Millennial Customer">80-million Millennial generation</a>.</p>
+As tech-savvy generations age and account for larger percentages of our population, target customers are continuing to shift further away from paper and toward digital. <a href="https://www.ringcentral.com/blog/2013/04/mobile-or-pre-mobile/" target="blank" title="The Age That Separates the Mobile Generation From the Phone Book Era">63% of people</a> under 40 never use phone books to find local listings.
+This means having your business listed online is critical to tapping into a huge demographic of potential customers in the up-and-coming <a href="http://www.forbes.com/sites/micahsolomon/2014/12/29/5-traits-that-define-the-80-million-millennial-customers-coming-your-way/#f9315762a81f" target="blank" title="Year Of The Millennial Customer">80-million Millennial generation</a>.</p>

 <h2 class="section-heading">The Internet’s hottest spots</h2>